 When asked how he accomplished fostering such a beautiful relationship with the African American community for 50 years, Lee reflected.
 “I do have most sincere, friendly respect for the people in this community.
 We respect each other, and they care for us so much,” he said.

 On March 16, 1992, a Korean American convenience store owner shot and killed a 15-year-old African American girl in South Los Angeles.
-News spread around the world and created tension between Korean storeowners and Black customers.
-Despite this kind of divide, the Black and Brown community’s relationship with Lee has stood the test of time.
+News spread around the world and created tension between Korean store owners and Black customers.
+Despite this divide, the Black and Brown community’s relationship with Lee has stood the test of time.
 According to Lee, during the Rodney King Uprising, when Korean stores were being burned down, the Black community was there for him.

 “Our neighbor, our friends, they are the protector of my station.
 They don’t even touch it, not even one piece of glass,” said Lee, who calls his customers his supporters.

 Lee acknowledged his loyal staff and thanked the community.
-Before his guests, left, Mr. Lee and his staff gave away free pizza, snacks, and above all, 50 years of love to the community.
+Before his guests, left, Mr. Lee and his staff gave away free pizza, snacks, and above all, 50 years of love and gratitude back into the community.